jayce-leathers/vassar_pascal_compiler/semantic_actions/README.md

 #  Semantic Actions: Phase One

-For the full list of instructions for the paser please refer to the [CS 331](http://www.cs.vassar.edu/~cs331) course page.
+For the full list of instructions for the semantic actions please refer to the [CS 331](http://www.cs.vassar.edu/~cs331) course page.

-Once again the project uses TDD (Test Driven Development); the default project contains a suite of unit tests.
+Once again, the project uses TDD (Test Driven Development); the default project contains a suite of unit tests.
 Your job is to get all the tests to pass.
 Feel free to write additional tests, in particular tests that should be rejected by the parser.